grislyeye/grislyeye.com/content/blog/on-remembrance-of-the-daleks/on-remembrance-of-the-daleks.md

 3. Let us harken back to forgotten futures.
 The retro-70s cathode-ray tube tech of _Alien: Isolation_.

-But most of all, let us remember the victims of the Shoreditch Incident.
+But, most of all, let us remember the victims of the Shoreditch Incident.